Recorded Webinars and Frequently Asked Questions (FAQs)

 Is Family Orientation mandatory?

 Family Orientation is optional; however, we strongly encourage parents and families to attend if possible.
 Webinars are recorded and can be watched after they happen.
-For families who are unable to attend our welcome celebration during move-in, we offer Family Weekend as another opportunity to visit your student at Berklee during October.
+For families who are unable to attend our welcome celebration during move-in, we offer Family Weekend as another opportunity to visit your student at Berklee during the month of October.

 Should I attend the same sessions as my student?